20 Ways to Improve Your Blog and Drive More Traffic to Your Website

 Include Social Links to Your Branded Pages

 You should have at least one dedicated social media page for your business.
-Make sure to include links to your social pages directly from your blog.
+Make sure to include links to your social pages directly from your site.
 Plugins like Social Warfare make it super easy to do.
-If you really want to drive more traffic to your website, you’ll need to use social media to promote your posts!
+If you really want to drive more traffic to your website, you’ll need to use social media to promote your posts as well.

 Use Grammarly to Keep Spelling and Grammar in Check